NJ345/FinalProject/README.md

 # FinalProject
-To try out my quiz follow this [link to my quiz](https://nj345.github.io/FinalProject/).
+To try out my quiz follow this [link](https://nj345.github.io/FinalProject/).

 To restart the quiz simply refresh the page.